Some1sm/TuneTransporter/README.md

 # TuneTransporter - Chrome Extension

-TuneTransporter is a Chrome extension that automatically redirects music links between Spotify and YouTube Music, saving you time and clicks.
+TuneTransporter is a Chrome extension that seamlessly bridges Spotify and YouTube Music.
+It automatically redirects music links between the two services and provides tools to easily copy converted links.

 ## Features

-*   **Bidirectional Redirection:**
+*   **Bidirectional Automatic Redirection:**
-    *   Redirects Spotify track, album, and artist pages to YouTube Music search results.
+    *   **Spotify -> YouTube Music:** Automatically redirects Spotify track, album, and artist pages to equivalent search results on YouTube Music.
-    *   Redirects YouTube Music song, playlist/album, and channel/artist pages to Spotify search results.
+    *   **YouTube Music -> Spotify:** Automatically redirects YouTube Music song (`watch`), playlist/album (`playlist?list`), and channel/artist (`channel`) pages to equivalent search results on Spotify.
-*   **Automatic:** Redirection happens automatically when you open a supported link (if enabled via the popup).
+*   **Robust Extraction:** Uses the best available methods to identify music details:
+    *   **Spotify:** Tries parsing the page title first, then falls back to querying specific `data-testid` attributes in the DOM for increased reliability.
+    *   **YouTube Music:** Uses specific CSS selectors for headers on playlist/album/artist pages and a `MutationObserver` to reliably catch song/artist info on dynamically loaded watch pages.
+*   **YTM Watch Page Fallback:** If the primary extraction method fails on a YTM song page (`watch?v=...`), and the YTM->Spotify direction is enabled, the extension will attempt a fallback:
+    1. Redirects briefly to the corresponding `www.youtube.com` video page.
+    2. Attempts to extract the video title and channel name there (less accurate).
+    3. Redirects to a Spotify search using that information.
+    *(This fallback uses the main YTM->Spotify toggle).*
+*   **Popup Controls:**
-*   **Popup Toggles:** Includes a popup accessed via the extension icon with:
+    *   Access the popup via the extension icon in your toolbar.
-    *   Separate toggles (with icons) to enable/disable Spotify -> YTM and YTM -> Spotify redirection independently.
+    *   Independent toggles (with service icons) to enable/disable **Spotify -> YTM** and **YTM -> Spotify** automatic redirection.
-    *   Settings are saved, remembering your preferences.
+    *   Settings are saved and persist across browser sessions.
-*   **Robust Extraction:** Uses multiple methods (page title parsing with fallback to specific DOM elements for Spotify, targeted selectors for YTM) to reliably identify the music information needed for redirection.
+*   **Copy Converted Link:**
+    *   Buttons within the popup allow you to easily copy a search link for the *other* service based on the page you are currently viewing.
+    *   If you're on a supported Spotify page, the "Copy YouTube Music Link" button will be active.
+    *   If you're on a supported YouTube Music page, the "Copy Spotify Link" button will be active.
+    *   Uses the same robust extraction methods as the automatic redirection to generate the link.
+    *   Provides status feedback within the popup ("Copying...", "Copied!", "Error...", etc.).
-*   **Visual Feedback:** Displays a temporary notification on the page if redirection fails (e.g., due to missing song info or timeouts), making it clear why it didn't work.
+*   **Visual Feedback:** Displays a temporary notification overlay on the page if automatic redirection fails (e.g., due to missing song/album/artist info or timeouts), explaining why it didn't work.
-*   **Search-Based:** Redirects to the search results page on the target service, ensuring broad compatibility.

 ## Installation